rxhul18/plura/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first search throught the issues in the repository and commit "assign me" if you wish to work on that , then owners of this repository will let you know by latest by assigning you the issue.
+When contributing to this repository, please first search through the issues in the repository and commit "assign me" if you wish to work on that , then owners of this repository will let you know by latest by assigning you the issue.

 Please note we have a code of conduct, please follow it in all your interactions with the project.